open-simulation-platform/open-simulation-platform.github.io/index.md

 The Open Simulation Platform ([OSP](http://open-simulation-platform.com)) project aims to create a maritime industry ecosystem for co-simulation of “black-box” simulation models and “plug and play” configuration of systems.
 OSP relies on the Functional Mock-up Interface ([FMI](https://fmi-standard.org/)) standard and the new OSP interface specification ([OSP-IS]()) for the simulation models interfaces.
-This facilitates the effective building of System Digital Twins and vessels, which in turn can be used to solve challenges with designing, building, integrating, commissioning and operating complex, integrated systems.
+This facilitates the effective building of digital twins, which in turn can be used to solve challenges with designing, building, integrating, commissioning and operating complex, integrated systems.
 With common tools, standards and specifications OSP seeks to foster co-simulation collaboration in the industry.

 {% include youtubePlayer.html id=page.youtubeId %}